 4. Handling disagreement:

 When you do find yourself at an impasse, what will you do?
 I’m willing to bet most families don’t decide ahead of time.
 There is no right or wrong answer, and being judicious won’t necessarily avoid anger or hurt feelings.
 But hey, it won’t hurt to try!
 Here are a few options for handling disagreement….

 Take a time out to let people cool off

 Discuss what your loved one would have wanted

 Agree that one person (perhaps the official next of kin) will act as the final say

-I hope something we’ve offered this week helps you to move forward with this task when the time comes.
-This is a very complicated topic and I’m sure we will delve into it further in the future.
-In the meantime, if you’ve been down this road before and have a suggestion, we’d love to hear it.
+I hope something we’ve offered this week helps you move forward with this task when the time comes.
+If you have a suggestion, we’d love to hear it.

 We invite you to share your experiences, questions, and resource suggestions with the WYG community in the discussion section below.